 How to improve wound assessment performance

 The practitioner’s wound assessment is a basic component of wound care.
 At the point-of-care, at discrete moments in time, a practitioner – often without specialized knowledge of wounds – inspects, measures, images, and documents each of the patient’s wounds.
-Despite all their time and efforts, the information produced is of questionable efficacy, having used traditional and two-dimensional measurement techniques of questionable accuracy, capturing digital images of inconsistent quality, and not necessarily conforming with documentation standards.
+Despite all their time and efforts, traditional methods can lead to questionable accuracy, inconsistent quality, and poor compliance with documentation standards.

 Over time, many practitioners make many assessments under these conditions, thus accumulating a generally unreliable body of information.